 FD&C Yellow No. 6 is an artificial food dye which was found in a medical review to contain carcinogens.

-Citric acid is a preservative and flavor enhancer which often produced using a fungus called Aspergillus niger, according to a medical review published in the Toxicology Reports journal.
-It was found to cause whole-body inflammation in some individuals.
+Citric acid is a preservative and flavor enhancer which is often produced using a fungus called Aspergillus niger, according to a medical review published in the Toxicology Reports journal.

 The active ingredients in DayQuil LiquiCaps are the exact same as those in DayQuil Liquid.
-The inactive ingredients, shown above, are slightly different.

 This product contains two artificial colorants rather than one.
 It contains the same FD&C Yellow No. 6 as the liquid formulation, but also contains FD&C Red No. 40.
-A medical review documented that Red No. 40 contains a compound called benzidine which is carcinogenic to humans and animals.

-Titanium dioxide is included in this formulation, and is banned for use as a food additive in the European Union (E.U.) due to toxicity concerns.
+Titanium dioxide is included in this formulation, and is banned for use as a food additive in the European Union (EU) due to toxicity concerns.